yjyao/practical-python/Notes/InstructorNotes.md

 might take an hour or more.

 Section 2.4 has people explore the use of enumerate(), and zip().
-I consider these functions essential so don’t skimp on it.
+I consider these functions essential so don't skimp on it.

 Section 2.5 introduces the collections module.
 There is a LOT that could be said about collections, but it won't be fully appreciated by